 Our leaflet A Guide for Private Landlords (PDF) summarises some of your responsibilities.
 You can also visit the Scottish Association of Landlords website for further information.
 If you wish to become a member of the Scottish Association of Landlords you can download their membership form here.

-The Private Housing (Tenancies) (Scotland) Act 2016 is expected to take effect from December 2017.
-The Act will introduce a new type of tenancy that will be known as a 'private residential tenancy'.
-For more information you can either visit the Scottish Government web page or download a copy of Private residential tenancies: information for landlords (PDF).
+The Private Housing (Tenancies) (Scotland) Act 2016 took effect in December 2017.
+The Act introduced a new type of tenancy that will be known as a 'private residential tenancy'.
+For more information you can visit the Scottish Government web page.

 The new Private Residential Tenancy: new film online